pyfar/template-pyfar-package/docs/template_pyfar_package.rst

 Template to generate and update pyfar packages.

-This template is used to keep all pyfar packages constistent and provide a good staring point for new packages.
+This template is used to keep all pyfar packages consistent and provide a good staring point for new packages.
 It uses copier.

 .. grid:: 1 2 2 2
     :gutter: 4